Bradley HR in 9th, Indians overcome bad baserunning, beat KC

 Cleveland got a terrific start from Triston McKenzie, who struck out nine in a career-high seven innings.

-Before Bradley’s heroics, the Indians were positioned to break a 1-1 tie in eighth — but literally ran themselves out of the inning.
+Before Bradley’s big swing, the Indians were positioned to break a 1-1 tie in eighth — but literally ran themselves out of the inning.

-Daniel Johnson led off with a soft liner that fell between Royals outfielders Andrew Benetendi and Michael A. Taylor for his first hit this season.
-Taylor made things worse by throwing behind Johnson, who took second when the ball got past first baseman Carlos Santana.
+Daniel Johnson led off with a soft liner off Royals starter Brad Keller that fell between outfielders Andrew Benetendi and Michael A. Taylor and went to second on a throwing error.

 César Hernández followed with a single to get Johnson to third, and that’s where the fun started.

 Amed Rosario hit a grounder to Royals shortstop Nicky Lopez, who trapped Johnson in a rundown between home and third.
 Johnson stayed alive long enough for Hernández to get to third.

 But as both were being tagged by Royals All-Star catcher Salvador Perez, Johnson, who was entitled to the base, stepped off and third base umpire James Hoye called both runners out.

 Francona asked for an explanation on the odd double play.
 And when he didn’t like what he heard, Francona profanely laid into Hoye before being ejected for the first time this season.